MicrosoftDocs/power-platform/power-platform/admin/wp-environments.md

 Environments are containers that administrators can use to manage apps, flows, connections, and other assets; along with permissions to allow organization users to use the resources.
 Environments are tied to a geographic location that is configured at the time the environment is created.
 Environments can be used to target different audiences and/or for different purposes such as dev, test and production.
 The actual number and purpose of environments in your tenant is up to you as an administrator.
 In the ALM section of this paper we will cover some potential scenarios to help you choose what is best for you.

-Common Data Service for Apps (CDS) databases are created in the context of environments.
-Each environment, if you are licensed for CDS, can have at most one database.
-If your organization signs up one of the Dynamics 365 Customer Engagement apps an environment with a CDS database will be created to support that application.
+Common Data Service (Common Data Service) databases are created in the context of environments.
+Each environment, if you are licensed for Common Data Service, can have at most one database.
+If your organization signs up one of the Dynamics 365 Customer Engagement apps an environment with a Common Data Service database will be created to support that application.

 ![Environments](media/Environments780.png "Environments")

 ## Environment security roles

 Environments use security roles to determine what a user is able to do in the scope of that environment.
-The default roles that are available differ depending on if a CDS database has been created in the environment.
+The default roles that are available differ depending on if a Common Data Service database has been created in the environment.

-Environments without a CDS database have two built-in security roles: Environment Administrator and Environment Maker.
+Environments without a Common Data Service database have two built-in security roles: Environment Administrator and Environment Maker.
 Environment Makers can create and share apps, connectors, gateways etc. in the environment.
-Users in the Environment Maker, or Office 365 tenant Global Administrator role can all manage the environment which includes adding/removing users, creating the CDS instance, viewing and managing all resources created and setting Data Loss Prevention policies.
+Users in the Environment Maker, or Office 365 tenant Global Administrator role can all manage the environment which includes adding/removing users, creating the Common Data Service instance, viewing and managing all resources created and setting Data Loss Prevention policies.

-Once a CDS database has been created in an environment all users of the Environment Admin role will now be members of the System Administrator role instead.
-The CDS security roles will now take over for controlling security in the environment.
-Users or groups previously assigned Environment Maker role will need to be re-assigned manually one of the CDS security roles.
-The following are the initial CDS security roles that exist prior to you creating any custom roles.
+Once a Common Data Service database has been created in an environment all users of the Environment Admin role will now be members of the System Administrator role instead.
+The Common Data Service security roles will now take over for controlling security in the environment.
+Users or groups previously assigned Environment Maker role will need to be re-assigned manually one of the Common Data Service security roles.
+The following are the initial Common Data Service security roles that exist prior to you creating any custom roles.

 |Role  |Description  |